I have been an advocate of stronger laws to protect pets and continue to urge dog owners to adopt rather then buy. We can make a difference

-Have A Heart And Relocate Those Troublesome Critters
+Have a Heart and Relocate Those Troublesome Critters

 The nice thing about these traps is they are not meant to harm the animals and are quite easy to use.
 Since I have had problems with groundhogs, also known as woodchucks, in the past, I decided to take the trap out one more time this year.

-* Haveahart trap, size depends on what you are looking to trap.
+- *Havahart trap, size depends on what you are looking to trap.

-* Carrots or other food they are attracted to.
+- Carrots or other food they are attracted to.

-* Place to relocate your critters.
+- A lace to relocate your critters.
 It should be far enough away that they won't find their way back to your home.

-I am using the Model 1079 which is large enough for most small animals as you can see in my photos and video.
+*I noticed in my local Home Depot they carry a few sizes of the trap.
+I used the Model 1079, which is large enough for most small animals as you can see in my photos and video.

 Now you will need to find a spot where you know they seem to come from.
-I found them coming and going next to my tool shed where they have easy access to my neighbors yards and mine.
+I found them coming and going next to my tool shed where they have easy access to my neighbor's yards and mine.

 Once you have the spot, you will be able to set the trap and leave it.
 Note I have covered the trap with stuff to make it seem more natural.
 I keep my empty flower pots here, so I used them to make the trap blend in.

-I have used string beans, carrots (which seem to be very popular), peanut butter, zucchini and other veggies.
+I have used string beans, carrots (which seem to be very popular), peanut butter, zucchini, and other veggies.
 They all seem to work fine.
 They also sell food for these animals so you can buy some and use that as well.
 We already know that our groundhogs love the sunflower seeds in the bird food I feed my birds.

-If you are trapping groundhogs, check back every few hours to see if the door on the trap is shut.
+Note: If you are trapping groundhogs, check back every few hours to see if the door on the trap is shut.

 Groundhogs will eat all day.
-In one day we caught one early in the day, relocated him and then caught a second one later that afternoon.
+In one day we caught one early in the day, relocated him, and then caught a second one later that afternoon.
 Possums are nocturnal and will only forage for food at night, so leave the trap and check it in the morning.

 I noticed the groundhogs all had to eliminate their solid waste when in the trap.
 Might be from nerves or they simply have to go after they eat.
-I took the trap to my grass and hosed it clean making sure not to get the water on the ground hogs.
+I took the trap to my grass and hosed it clean making sure not to get the water on the groundhogs.
 Once the trap was clean, I put some newspapers on the back of my SUV and put the cage in and we were on our way.
 I also covered the cage with a large towel to keep them quiet.

 Friendly Traps and Photos

-The Final Step: Relocate Your Critter to a New and Safe Home
+The Final Step: Relocate Your Critter To a New and Safe Home

-I have relocated my critters in a gorgeous county park; that is full of nature, beautiful creatures, and then of course all the people that come to enjoy our parks.
+I have relocated my critters in a gorgeous county park; that is full of nature, beautiful creatures, and then, of course, all the people that come to enjoy our parks.
 Unfortunately, I discovered that this was against the law in my state and had to find other areas to relocate my animals.

 You may want to check with your local health department or park department to make sure it is OK to relocate your critter before you do as I did.